bradhead/kc-smart-fhir-explore/README.md

 1. Run docker compose to build and run keycloak with SMART on FHIR extensions.

-This includes building a starting point realm, which I have set to phsa.
+This includes building a starting point realm, which I have set to 'phsa'.
 You can change that in the keycloak/config/realm.json file.

 ```shell